koneke55/sk.github.io/_pages/books.md

 permalink: /books/
 nav: false # Unused books page - disabled in navigation
 # MARKED FOR REMOVAL: Disabled page, can be deleted if not needed
-# TODO: Remove this file if bookshelf feature not required
 collection: books
 # Books are stored in _books/ directory
 ---